Blake-Madden/Fiction-Publisher/README.md

-## What is Open Publisher 2
+## What is Fiction Publisher
-Open publisher 2 is a fork of [Open Publisher](https://github.com/chrisanthropic/Open-Publisher), redesigned to work with [Manuskript](https://github.com/olivierkes/manuskript) projects.
+Fiction Publisher is a fork of [Open Publisher](https://github.com/chrisanthropic/Open-Publisher), redesigned to work with [Manuskript](https://github.com/olivierkes/manuskript) projects.
 It is a PowerShell script that wraps Pandoc, KindleGen, and LaTeX and uses a set of custom Pandoc templates (created with a focus on fiction).

 Write your manuscript in markdown, run a script, and receive some beautifully formatted ePub, Mobi, and print-ready PDF books.

-Full documentation on the [wiki](https://github.com/Blake-Eryx/Open-Publisher2/wiki).
+Full documentation on the [wiki](https://github.com/Blake-Eryx/Fiction Publisher/wiki).

-## Version 2.0 Roadmap
+## Fiction Publisher Roadmap

 - [X] Remove Jekyll dependency
 - [X] Create PowerShell new project script